Scroll To See More Images

 This might appear to be some masochistic tool for alternative massage, but it is indeed an effective contraption for detangling hair in any state—wet, dry, styled—you can sweep this little guy over your hair and not worry about it breaking your strands because the bristles are so shallow and flexible.
 You can apply as little or as firm pressure you need to fully detangle, or just tame those wisps.
 Bonus: makes for a great scalp massage.

-(Where to Buy: Tangle Teezer, $9 at Amazon.com)
+(Where to Buy: Tangle Teezer, available on Amazon )

 There’s a reason this is named The Wet Brush, it being the brush for use on wet hair.
 They’ve tricked out their brushes with “Intelliflex” bristles, which bend and flex with the pull so as not to tear your precious hair from your head as the “SoftTips” at the ends of each bristle provide a soothing and gentle scalp massage.
 The Wet Brush boasts a pain-free experience detangling your wet hair and this brush is also great for brushing out wigs, which can get matted very easily and be a pain to detangle without ripping out hairs.